NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Main System Examples

+There are two main system examples to choose from, Vertical NFT and Full System, each with its own requirements and capabilities.
+The Vertical NFT example is the recommended starting point for most system builds, and is perfect for those with only intermediate programming knowledge.

 The Vertical NFT Example sketch is the standard implementation for our 3D printed controller enclosure and for most vertical towers that will be used.
 It can be easily extended to include other functionality if desired, simply by copying and pasting the example code.
 This system code has the benefit of being able to compile out what you don't use, making it ideal for storage constrained devices, but will not provide full UI functionality since it will be missing the code for all the other objects the system build code strips out.

 The Full System Example sketch will build an empty system with all object and system features enabled.
-It is recommended for more modern MCUs that have plenty of storage space to use such as the ESP32, Raspberry Pi Pico, etc. It works similarly to the Vertical NFT Example, except is meant for systems where UI interaction will be used to create the objects (or also done in code to initialize, as is done in the Vertical NFT example).
+It is recommended for modern MCUs that have plenty of storage space to use such as ESP32, RasPi Pico, etc. It works similarly to the Vertical NFT Example, except is meant for systems where a GUI will be primarily used to create objects with (or done similarly in code to initialize, as is done in the Vertical NFT example).
 It involves the least amount of coding and setup, but comes at the highest cost.

-Included below is the default system setup defines of the Vertical NFT example to illustrate a variety of the controller features.
-This is not an exhaustive list of course, as there are many more things the controller is capable of, as documented in its main header file include and elsewhere.
+Included below is the default system setup defines of the Vertical NFT example (of which a smaller similar version is used for the Full System example) to illustrate a variety of the controller features.
+This is not an exhaustive list of course, as there are many more things the controller is capable of, as documented in its main header file include, GitHub Project Wiki, and elsewhere.

 ```Arduino
 #include <Hydroponics.h>